Saul Centers, Inc. (BFS): History, Ownership, Mission, How It Works & Makes Money

 Saul Centers, Inc.'s Leadership

-• B. Francis Saul II: Serving as Chairman and Chief Executive Officer, providing long-term vision and oversight.
+• B. Francis Saul II: Chairman and Chief Executive Officer (CEO), a role he has held since 1993.

 Saul Centers, Inc. (BFS) Mission and Values